 Instead of building walls, we must build bridges.
 Passing comprehensive immigration reform will grow the Texas economy—it will mean more small business startups and more graduating students.
+In terminating the Deferred Action Child Arrival (DACA) program, Donald Trump and Republicans have only viewed Dreamers as bargaining chips to impose other anti-immigrant proposals.
 I stand with our Dreamers, many of whom know America as their only home.
-President Trump’s heartless deportation measures only tear families apart and hurt local law enforcement’s ability to fight crime.
-This will not make America great or safe.
+President Trump’s heartless deportation measures only tore families apart and hurt local law enforcement’s ability to fight crime.
+This way of thinking will not make America great or safe.
 Instead, we should work together to fix our immigration system.

 Our Nation, founded by immigrants who established religious freedom as a bedrock principle, is better than this.
 We must keep the torch lit on the commitment expressed by the Statue of Liberty, and keep our promise to minister to the tired, the poor, the huddled masses yearning to breathe free.

 More on Immigration Reform

 A congressman whose district includes San Antonio says border patrol agents who made derogatory comments on social media about migrants and female lawmakers should be “dismissed.”